Malachi 2 – Unfaithful Priests and Broken Marriages

 · Solomon married foreign women who took his heart away from God (1 Kings 11:1-10).

-· Ahab married Jezebel – a foreign woman – who led Israel into new depths of depravity (1 Kings 16:29-33).
+· Ahab married Jezebel – a foreign woman given over to pagan gods – who led Israel into new depths of depravity (1 Kings 16:29-33).

 · Paul says that believers and unbelievers should not be joined together (2 Corinthians 6:11-18).

 i.
 Awake and aware is a difficult phrase to translate.
-Other translations have “master and scholar,” “tempter and tempted,” “witness and advocate,” “kilth and kin,” or even “nomads and settlers.”
-“Obviously, the Hebrew idiom is just another way of saying ‘everyone’” (Alden).
+Other translations have “master and scholar,” “tempter and tempted,” “witness and advocate,” “kith and kin,” or even “nomads and settlers.”
+“Obviously, the Hebrew idiom is just another way of saying ‘everyone.’”
+(Alden)